Applies to: Azure SQL Database

 Cross-subscription geo-replication operations including setup and geo-failover are only supported using REST API & T-SQL commands.

 Adding a geo-secondary using T-SQL is not supported when connecting to the primary server over a private endpoint.
 If a private endpoint is configured but public network access is allowed, adding a geo-secondary is supported when connected to the primary server from a public IP address.
 Once a geo-secondary is added, public network access can be denied.

 Creating a geo-secondary on a logical server in a different Azure tenant is not supported when Azure Active Directory only authentication for Azure SQL is active (enabled) on either primary or secondary logical server.

 Keep credentials and firewall rules in sync

 When using public network access for connecting to the database, we recommend using database-level IP firewall rules for geo-replicated databases.
 These rules are replicated with the database, which ensures that all geo-secondaries have the same IP firewall rules as the primary.
 This approach eliminates the need for customers to manually configure and maintain firewall rules on servers hosting the primary and secondary databases.
 Similarly, using contained database users for data access ensures both primary and secondary databases always have the same authentication credentials.
-This way, after a geo-failover, there is no disruptions due to authentication credential mismatches.
+This way, after a geo-failover, there are no disruptions due to authentication credential mismatches.
 If you are using logins and users (rather than contained users), you must take extra steps to ensure that the same logins exist for your secondary database.
-For configuration details see How to configure logins and users.
+For configuration details, see How to configure logins and users.

 Scale primary database